 Conclusion

-The mission structure in XCOM: Enemy Unknown is a masterclass in game design.
-Each mission type offers a unique challenge, requiring the player to adapt their strategies and think critically about how to achieve their objectives.
-The variety of missions, combined with the randomness of alien placement and the permadeath mechanic, ensures that the gameplay remains fresh and engaging throughout the campaign.
+The mission system in XCOM: Enemy Unknown is a masterclass in game design.
+Each mission type offers a unique challenge, thus requiring an active player to modify their play styles and think strategically about the means to achieving their objectives.
+The combination of mission variety with random alien placement and permadeath contributes to the freshness and constant engagement of the gameplay throughout the campaign.